Celebrate the month of December with your kids and learn lots of December Fun facts including birthstones, flowers, and holidays.

 - How Many Days are In December?
 There are 31 days in the month of December

-While the current calendar has December as the twelfth month of the year, that wasn't always the case.
+While the current calendar has December as the twelfth month of the year and final month of the year, that wasn't always the case.
 December was the tenth month of the year based on the early Roman calendar (Julian Calendar).
 January and February didn't exist at the beginning of the year.

 Each month of the year has a few different symbols within the month.
 There are birthstones associated with each month, as well as a monthly flower and astrological signs.